xexobi/FOX-BSD/README.md

-# FOX-BSD IS A 4.4BSD-Lite2 (Modified – UEFI/Modern Build)
+# FOX-BSD
+> A Modern Fork of 4.4BSD-Lite2 with UEFI Support

 # Downloaded from
 ```